Black as the night…

 I stood-up and I took her hands.
 We wandered to the dance floor.
 The Jazz is good and she is hotter than a wildfire that cannot be controlled.
 I put my face into her long auburn hair, brought her body closer and I felt every movement of her hips and shoulders.
 I whispered to her.
 Black hearten lady, my perfect muse and sweetheart.
 You are heaven and hell in the same kiss.
 The dead hours lover’s, love the blackness of the night and we give all we have left to the sameness of the people who forgot the sweetness of love and kind touch.

 She smiled and she looked at my face and she whispered.
 Johnnie, can save the dead in heart.
 If you don’t want to be saved.
 It is alright Johnnie.
 Broken down people don’t want miracles and hide their dreams.
-At the Purgatory Inn, the jazz is wonderful and you and I. We can pretend, better than being alone.
+At the Purgatory Inn, the jazz is wonderful and you and I. We can be pretenders, better than being alone.

 Two people are moving slow and easy to the Jazz and the blackness of the night covered the day.
 Safe haven for the cold and the lonely.